-Images are organized alphabetically by taxonomic unit.
+Images are organized alphabetically by taxonomic unit, up to order.
 Hover over a photo series to control the images.
 I discuss lichens, which are symbiotic colonies of fungi and algae, on a separate page.
+My only photos of slime mold are also on a separate page, since slime molds are not fungi (even when they look like they should be).

 Agaricales (Gilled Mushrooms)